Pilosella: benefits, dosage, contraindications

 EFSA approval.

-The EMA recognizes pilosella as a traditional herbal medicine used to increase urine output and as an adjunct in minor urinary tract complaints.
+The EMA recognizes Pilosella as a traditional herbal medicinal product used to increase urine output and as an adjunct in minor urinary tract complaints.nn

 Posologie